310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Kaoru %}
 Haha.
-You probably don't realize it, but you just said some really brutal thing to me…
+You probably don't realize it, but you just said something really brutal to me…

 But I'm not joking around here.
 It really is my goal to find Kanata-kun, so… wouldn't it be a better tactic if we were to split up and try to find him separately while keeping in contact?
 {% endbubble %}